 The display requirements are set out in the Deposit Insurance Information By-law (DIIB), which aims to increase depositor awareness about CDIC deposit protection.
 The DIIB also aims to ensure Canadians receive accurate and timely information about deposit insurance from their financial institution.

-Please consult the Deposit Insurance Information By-Law Information Bulletin (PDF, 355 KB) for assistance in how to meet the By-law requirements.
+Please consult the Deposit Insurance Information By-Law Information Bulletin (PDF, 408 KB) New for assistance in how to meet the By-law requirements.

 The following is a list of products available for download and recommended usage guidelines.

 1. Brochure for display in place of business

 CDIC requires members to prominently display physical copies of the Protecting Your Deposits brochure in each place of business.

 - Download the Protecting Your Deposits brochure (English PDF, 53 KB)

 - Download the Protecting Your Deposits brochure (French PDF, 54 KB)

 2. Abbreviated brochure for provision at account opening

 CDIC requires members to provide the abbreviated brochure to depositors at the same time and in the same manner as the account opening documents.